Jbuiles/Linux-Deploy-System/README.md

 # Linux-Deploy-System

 # What is it?
 This is a Linux Package deployment system intended to be used to deliver system and application packages to other servers or virtual machines within your network.
 It is intended to be setup and used within a three tiered server framework (Development, Quality Assurance and Production.)
-In addition, there is another server(Orchestration) used in this model which is designed to handle communication between the other three servers using RabbitMQ via AMQP(Advanced Messaging Queueing Protocol).
+In addition, there is another server(Orchestration) used in this system which is designed to handle communication between the other three servers using RabbitMQ via AMQP(Advanced Messaging Queueing Protocol).
 This deployment system is designed for businesses and development teams who want to ensure maximum uptime for their applications while minimizing potential bugs or unwanted code getting into their live production applications.

 # How does it work?